Flotilla (video game)

-Flotilla is a 2010 turn-based strategy space combat video game developed by Brendon Chung's studio, Blendo Games.
-The game was released in March 2010 on Steam for Microsoft Windows and on Xbox Live Indie Games for the Xbox 360.
-Flotilla was designed with Microsoft's XNA tools, and its development was influenced by animals as well as board games such as Axis and Allies and Arkham Horror.
-The game takes the player in an adventure through a randomly generated galaxy.
+Flotilla is a 2010 turn-based strategy space combat video game developed and published by Blendo Games.
+It was released in March 2010 on Steam for Windows and on Xbox Live Indie Games for the Xbox 360.
+Flotilla was designed with Microsoft's XNA tools, and its development was influenced by animal characteristics and behavior as well as board games such as Axis and Allies and Arkham Horror.
+The game takes the player on an adventure through a randomly generated galaxy.

 Chung began developing Flotilla immediately after the closure of Pandemic Studios, where he had worked as a designer.
 The new game used assets imported from Chung's early space combat prototype, Space Piñata.
 Flotilla incorporates several pieces of classical music in its score, such as Chopin's "Raindrop" prelude.
 It received mixed reviews from video game media outlets, scoring 72 out of 100 on review aggregate website Metacritic, and was included in Mike Rose's book 250 Indie Games You Must Play.